State law · Arizona

 The three-class system in Arizona

 Arizona is among the early adopters of the three-class framework.
-The legislature passed HB 2266 in the 2018 session, Governor Doug Ducey signed it, and the statute was codified at ARS §28-101.
+The legislature passed HB 2266 in the 2018 session, Governor Doug Ducey signed it, and it was codified at ARS §28-101 (definitions) and §28-819 (operation).
 The definition reads:

 "Electric bicycle" means a bicycle or tricycle that is equipped with fully operable pedals and an electric motor of less than seven hundred fifty watts